MatAtBread/nodent/README.md

 Changelog
 ==========

+29-Sep-15: v2.0.2

+- Add --sourcemap option to command line
+- Tidy up stack trace mapping
+- Add option throwOnError to covers/map (and test case)
+- Remove extraneous line end after "debugger;" statement
+- Only set EventEmitter.prototype.wait once (since covers can now be re-instantiated)

+27-Sep-15: v2.0.1

-27-Sep-15: Fix case where `if (x) return await y ;` incorrectly evaluated the `await` before the test.
+- Fix case where `if (x) return await y ;` incorrectly evaluated the `await` before the test.

-23-Sep-15: Initial release of Nodent v2.x.x., which has moved from UglifyJS to the acorn parser and the ESTree AST representation, mainly for performance and to support ES6 targets such as Node v4.x.x
+23-Sep-15: v2.0.0.
+Initial release of Nodent v2.x.x., which has moved from UglifyJS to the acorn parser and the ESTree AST representation, mainly for performance and to support ES6 targets such as Node v4.x.x.
+See "upgrading" below.

 Upgrading
 ---------